AdsonCicilioti/docs.EvolutionAPI/README.md

 ### Contribute

-Make a fork of this repo, start a new branch to mark you contrubuition code, commit to your for and come here compose your great pull request...
+Make a fork of this repo, start a new branch to mark you contrubuition code, commit to your remote fork and come here compose your great pull request...

 ...And, Welcome to the team! 🎉